DuendeInexistente/Cirque/ShortStories/stars.md

 This happened in the space of almost an hour, only four of Pink_unit's pieces there with it, the two pieces of it's circle plates and two largest rays.
 Below on the back of the city, it's four smaller rays floated with semi-independant complex-enough intelligences seeking information, so Pink_Unit recalled them: As every time, protocol required that the wandering pieces did not stop their information seeking unless absolutely necessary.
 As every time, Pink_Unit's hardware simply *wasn't enough* to reprocess a year's worth of information without all of it's pieces -each with it's own brain simile- gathered together.

 Pink_Unit was incapable of feeling frustration about protocol mismatching it's hardware specifications.

+Technically all this information had been processed by the non-intelligence that composed Pink_Unit during hibernation, but protocol required self-optimization of procedures and Pink_Unit had found the non-intelligence to be insufficient for proper analysis.